Jaweria-B/Pandas/README.md

 2. Install Jupyter:

-If you haven't installed Jupyter Notebook, you can install it using:
+If you have not installed Jupyter Notebook, you can install it using:

 pip install jupyter